Ahmadiyya in the United States: 1920: New York City

 In April 1920, Sadiq was permitted entry into the United States.
 Possibly attracted to New York's reputed culture, he journeyed to the city and assembled the first national headquarters of the Ahmadiyya movement on Manhattan's Madison Avenue.
 As a philologist, with proficiency in Arabic and Hebrew linguistics, Sadiq successfully published articles on Islam in multiple American periodicals within a period of a few months, including in the New York Times.
-Moreover, as a lecturer and a charismatic public speaker, Sadiq secured approximately fifty lectures across several cities in the Northeast, including Chicago, Detroit, Grand Havens in Michigan and his locale, New York City.
+Moreover, as a lecturer and a charismatic public speaker, Sadiq secured approximately fifty lectures across several cities in the Northeast, including Chicago, Detroit, Grand Haven in Michigan and his locale, New York City.
 As such, within a period of a few weeks, a dozen people of Christian and Muslim backgrounds converted to the Ahmadiyya interpretation of Islam.
 Among those were some of the earliest converts to Islam in the United States, who converted to Islam in the early 1900s, such as Ahmad Anderson and George Baker.
-Whilst a missionary in England, before his arrival into the United States, Sadiq had a dream concerning a female American convert to the faith.
+While a missionary in England, before his arrival into the United States, Sadiq had a dream concerning a female American convert to the faith.
 The moment S. W. Sobolewski walked into the Community's headquarters on Madison Avenue, Sadiq interpreted her to be the fulfilment of his dream.
 Sobolewski would later join the movement, and be given the name Fatimah Mustafa.
 She became renowned as the first white American female to convert to Islam.
 Nonetheless, the most active female preacher of the movement during the 1920s was an African American, Madame Rahatullah.